Naresh-Gudipalli/Few-Shot-Image-Classification-Can-Intelligent-Data-Curation-Replace-Large-Training-Datasets-/README.md

 - Phase 1 establishes that SimpleCNN reaches **98.98%** on MNIST and **80.93%** on CIFAR-10 with full data
 - Cat/dog visual similarity is the primary weakness of the baseline model (gap of ~0.26 F1 vs best class)
-- *(Phases 2–5 findings to be added)*

----

-## Notes

-- All experiments use 5 fixed seeds `[42, 123, 456, 789, 1011]` and report mean ± std
-- Model checkpoints saved per seed as `baseline_<dataset>_seed<seed>_model.pth` (not tracked in git)
-- Phase 5 reuses Phase 1 seed-42 checkpoints for hard-example scoring
-- Seed 123 produced a mild MNIST outlier (98.14%) — retained in reporting as mean ± std accounts for it

 ---